• Home

 Articles of the Week February 21, 2021

-February 20, 2021/in Massage, Massage Clinic, Massage Therapist, Massage Therapy /by Jon Cain
+February 20, 2021/in Article, Massage, Massage Clinic, Massage Therapist, Massage Therapy/by Jon Cain

 Tony Gentilcore makes some great points about beliefs surrounding “bad” workouts and self-efficacy with one’s routines.
 We can likely translate these points very well when it comes to programming home exercise programs for clients as well.